 Michael: Well, I think so, but I feel like, and maybe you’re going right off the roller coaster of the emails out of the gate, but I feel like you’ve got to define this no-value financial advisor, financial advice thing from what you’re calling real financial advice.

 Carl: Yeah.
 So here’s what I mean.

-Michael: Like, where’s the disparity here?
+Michael: Where’s the disparity here?

 Carl: Yeah, yeah.
 If you think like…and here’s what I’m thinking, and I really wanted to try and get all the way through this conversation without using the word “robo,” but all the automated investment services where you fill out a 17-point risk tolerance questionnaire and out of the bottom pops a portfolio, right?
-Like, if you still think that job has value, I think you’re in trouble.
+If you still think that job has value, I think you’re in trouble.
 Right?

 But that’s the other dilemma that I always have.
-Like, the people most likely to see this are living in I think, like, a 5% to 10% bubble.
+The people most likely to see this are living in I think, a 5% to 10% bubble.
 The rest of the industry still doesn’t understand.
 Because you’re running around at conferences, I’m running around at conferences with people really scared about what is their value in the age where Betterment and Wealthfront can do that thing we just described I would argue better, faster, but certainly cheaper than we would ever do.
 So in that environment…there’s a really small pocket.
-And the reason this is such a hard conversation, which I think is so important for the paradigm, you know, just to understand these two populations, is you and I hang out with the people who’ve been for 10 years saying, “What are you talking about?
-Like, my value really is…” What is that?
+And the reason this is such a hard conversation, which I think is so important for the paradigm, just to understand these two populations, is you and I hang out with the people who’ve been for 10 years saying, “What are you talking about?
+My value really is…” What is that?
 What’s the value of a real…and I’m just using that word, what’s the value of a true professional?
 What’s their value in today’s world?